 Exchange-traded funds (ETFs) have witnessed a popularity explosion in recent years, and for good reason: they allow small investors to buy a piece of their favorite asset groups more cheaply and with less hassle than buying a traditional mutual fund.
-ETFs can also be used to track the progress of the leading S&P sectors, which is why even professional traders and hedge fund managers have come to prefer them over individual stocks and commodities.
+ETFs can also be used to track the progress of the leading S&P sectors and individual asset classes, which is why even professional traders and hedge fund managers have come to prefer them over individual stocks and commodities.

 But what are the best ETFs on the market today?
 I’ll get to those in a minute.